 If you've had a tear, whether a natural one or from an episiotomy, stitches are often needed to help with the healing process.

 There may be a combination of stitches of the external skin as well as internal stitches, depending on how severe the tear is.
-Thankfully, they use dissolvable ones, so you won't have to return to hospital to have them removed.
+Thankfully, they use dissolvable ones, so you won't have to return to the hospital to have them removed.

-While the 'stitching-up' process is usually pretty quick and straight forward, the few weeks following a perineal tear can be quite uncomfortable.
+While the 'stitching-up' process is usually pretty quick and straightforward, the few weeks following a perineal tear can be quite uncomfortable.

 What causes a sore and itchy perineum after birth?